Support Lit! 5 Magazines to Get You Started

 Thanks for reading, folks!
 Support these magazines with your time, love, and memory.
 Reading the work of others, comrades, is as important as submitting your own work.

 It’s a monster of a world without friends.
 Even for a wendigo.

-Posted on June 30, 2013, in Cool Stuff and tagged alex grover, amir syed, artwork, decades review, fiction, gap-toothed madness, hobo camp review, literary magazine, miracle e-zine, online literary magazine, photography, poetry, undergroundbooks, wendigos, yorick magazine.
+Posted on June 30, 2013, in Cool Stuff and tagged amir syed, artwork, decades review, fiction, gap-toothed madness, hobo camp review, literary magazine, miracle e-zine, online literary magazine, photography, poetry, undergroundbooks, wendigos, yorick magazine.
 Bookmark the permalink.
 4 Comments.